 Take The Longest Ropeway In The World

-You can get to the one of the most magnificent creations of medieval Armenian architecture, Tatev monastery, by a ropeway, which happens to be the longest in the world (5,752 meters).
-Not one for those with a fear of heights, as you’ll find yourself walking at 320 meters above the picturesque gorge of the River Vorotan for 12 minutes.
+You can get to the one of the most magnificent creations of medieval Armenian architecture, Tatev monastery, by a ropeway, which happens to be the longest in the world (5.8 kilometres, or 3.6 miles).
+Not one for those with a fear of heights, as you’ll find yourself walking at 320 meters (1050 feet) above the picturesque gorge of the River Vorotan for 12 minutes.
 At the end of the journey, you’ll arrive at a unique monastery, built in the 9th-13th centuries.

 Take A Dip In The Inverted Sky